crcdng/flock-follow/README.md

 This code grew from a rewrite of the p5.js flocking example by Daniel Shiffman from "The Nature of Code" (http://natureofcode.com).

-To start, run a webserver, e.g. [live-server](https://github.com/tapio/live-server) in the main directory.
+To run locally, unzip or clone this repository, then start a webserver, e.g. [live-server](https://github.com/tapio/live-server) in the main directory.

 ## DONE